mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 ## What about more interactivity?

-Of course javascript is not forbidden just because you started your application in the way described in this post.
+Of course, JavaScript is not forbidden just because you started your application in the way described in this post.
-In this sample I update the highlighted nav-bar element via a simple hook whenever either a page loads or a HTMX request occurs.
-Naturally this could also be achieved with serverside rendering.
-But why make it complicated if six lines of Javascript are sufficient.
+In this sample I update the highlighted nav-bar element via a simple hook, whenever either a page loads or a HTMX request occurs.
+Of course, this could also be achieved with server-side rendering, but why make it complicated if six lines of JavaScript are sufficient.
 See the
 file [navbar-highlighting.js](https://github.com/mircohacker/Spring-Boot-and-HTMX/blob/main/src/main/resources/static/navbar-highlighting.js)
 for the implementation details.

-Ok simple javascript snippets are possible, but what if my application has this one workflow, where there is a lot of user interactivity wanted and beneficial?
+Ok, simple JavaScript snippets are possible, but what if my application has this one workflow where there is a lot of user interactivity needed?
-Am I now cursed to abstain from js-frameworks altogether and implement everything with plain and painful javascript like in the olden days?
+Am I now cursed to abstain from JavaScript-frameworks altogether and implement everything with plain and painful JavaScript like in the olden days?
+No!
 Of course, it is possible to integrate a classic single page app with this setup.
-I chose a vue application, but I am sure you can also transfer the important bits to your js framework of the ~~year~~ ~~month~~ week.
+I choose a vue application, but I am sure you can also transfer the important bits to your js framework of the ~~year~~ ~~month~~ week.
-The only requirement is, that it can be built to static files.
+The only requirement is that it can be built to static files.
 So no Next.js et al.

 For embedding this vue app into the otherwise pre rendered templates there are three magic ingredients: